 Participants are requested to upload their presentation before the start of their parallel session.
 Due to the amount of presentations and time constraints, it will not be possible to connect your own laptop.
 Presentations will be deleted from the laptops after the end of the session.
 Presentations can be shown using the latest versions of PowerPoint and Adobe Reader running on Microsoft Windows 10 computer or laptop.
-The screen aspect ratio of the presentation screen is 4:3, but the beamer also supports the projection of an 16:9 aspect ratio.
+The screen and beamer aspect ratio of the presentation is 16:9.

 Provide a proper introduction into your research subject.
 As the parallel sessions at the conference will be programmed around broader (e.g. interdisciplinary) themes, part of your audience might be unfamiliar with the specifics of your field and methodology.
 Rehearse the talk, preferably with an audience that contains a person working in a different research field.